YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 # Morphism, endomorphism, isomorphism

-_Morphism_ is a term originated from Category Theory, and applied to programming it means… just a function:
+A _morphism_ is a term originated from Category Theory and applied to programming it means… just a function:

 ```ts
 type Morphism<A, B> = (a: A) => B;